ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

 ## diamentional reduction

-fraud detection data has two separate data on patient which are medical information and benificiary information about certain insurance claim. these two combine using claim id. in that case it has 53 featurs and 40474 records.
-Random forest classifier used with Recursive feature elemination cross validation to identify potimized feature count. k best method use for get best k features for models.
+fraud detection data has two separate data on patients which are medical information and beneficiary information about A certain insurance claims. these two combine using claim id. in that case it has 53 features and 40474 records.
+Random forest classifier used with Recursive feature elimination cross-validation to identify optimized feature count. k best method use to get the best k features for models.

 ![](demo/Fraud%20Detection/rfecv_feture_selection.png)
 ![](demo/Fraud%20Detection/kbest_feture_selection.png)